microsoft/vsts-agent-docker/README.md

 For more details on the Ubuntu-based standard images, see [this](https://github.com/Microsoft/vsts-agent-docker/tree/master/ubuntu/derived/standard) page.

 ### `docker` images
-These derived images include a version of the Docker CLI and a recent version of the Docker Compose CLI (currently 1.8.0).
+These derived images include a version of the Docker CLI and a compatible version of the Docker Compose CLI.
 This image cannot run most of the built-in VSTS build or release tasks but it can run tasks that invoke arbitrary Docker workloads.

 These images do not run "Docker in Docker", but rather re-use the host instance of Docker.
 To ensure this works correctly, volume map the host's Docker socket into the container: